Brownwang0426/Reversal-Generative-Reinforcement-Learning/README.md

 ## Project Structure

 We try to keep the structure as clean and easy as possible.
-The whole structure of RGRL is as follow:
+The whole structure of RGRL is as follows:

 ```bash
 RGRL/